 - Head, neck, or spinal injury

 - Pregnancy complications or bleeding

 - Profuse bleeding that has not stopped after applying pressure for over 15 minutes

 Walk-In Urgent Care for Acute Treatment in Canton and Potsdam, NY

 Urgent care should not be used as your main form of medical care and cannot be used to treat all ailments or injuries.
 Urgent care should only be used as an option for acute conditions that do not require life-saving treatment.
 If you are experiencing non-life-threatening symptoms, visit your closest urgent care center.
-Our centers are open seven days a week, excluding major holidays, and appointments are never required.
+Our centers are open seven days a week, excluding major holidays, and appointments are not required.